lala-hakobyan/tech-knowledge-base/frontend-fullstack/frontend-architecture/architecture-types-frontend.md

     ];
     ```

-   **Example in Angular (if not web component):** Load Angular Remote Component in app component and convert it to the Angular component.
+   **Example in Angular (if not web component):** Load Angular Remote Application in the app component and instantiate it as an Angular component for use in the UI.
     ```ts
-    // app.component.ts
+    // app.component.ts (shell app)

     @Component({
       selector: 'app-root',
       templateUrl: './app.component.html',
       styleUrls: ['./app.component.scss'],
     })
-    export class AppComponent implements OnInit, OnDestroy {
+    export class AppComponent implements OnInit {
-      title = 'shell-app';

       // Get a reference to the <ng-container> element in the template
       @ViewChild('userCardContainer', { read: ViewContainerRef, static: true })
       userCardContainer!: ViewContainerRef;